-2 Push the auxiliary catch lever to the left and lift the hood.
+2 Pull up the auxiliary catch lever and lift the hood.

-3 Hold the hood open by inserting the supporting rod into the slot.
+3 Hold the hood open by inserting the support rod into the slot.

 Pre-driving check

 Check that the hood is fully closed and locked.

 If the hood is not locked properly, it may open while the vehicle is in motion and cause an accident, which may result in death or serious injury.